antoine3000/dok-antoine/content/2020-06-15-green-observatory/_index.md

 *The Green Observatory* is how I chose to name my Fab Academy final project. *The Green Observatory* is a device that listens to the electrical activity of plants and represents it with a physical and meditative movement that we, humans, can observe and contemplate.

 I designed, fabricated, programmed and documented this project in Barcelona in 2020.
-I used open-source software only and all the sources of the design and fabrication files are also open.
+I used open-source software only and so are all my design and fabrication files.

 # Presentation